orbs-network/orbs-spec/behaviors/consensus-algorithms/partitioned-lean-helix.md

 ## Design Notes
-* All nodes particiapte in every committee, no `OnCommitBlockOutsideCommittee` flow.
+* All nodes participate in every committee, no `OnCommitBlockOutsideCommittee` flow.
-* A random seed for a block / round is calcualted by a hash on the aggregated threshold signature of the previous block random seed.
+* A random seed for a block / round is calculated by a hash on the aggregated threshold signature of the previous block random seed.
-  * The threshold signatrues are passed as part of the COMMIT messaage.
+  * The threshold signatures are passed as part of the COMMIT message.
   * The threshold is set to 2f+1.
-* Node sync is perfromed by the Block storage.
-The consensus algorithm does not store past block_height data.
+* Node sync is performed by the Block storage.
+The consensus algorithm does not store past block height data.

 ## Configuration <!-- TBD - Oded to add -->